adarshadatta/Disrupt-AI/README.md

 6. Since we are using Discord as a communication channel, please ensure you sign up and communicate over this tool.
 If you want a primer on discord and how to use it, you can refer to this beginner's tutorial: https://www.youtube.com/watch?v=zZ08Fbs5LpM

-If you have any questions, please do reach out to devca@microsoft.com.
+If you have any questions, please post on the  #microsoft-help channel in Discord.